 - Taxation Stability: The government has decided to maintain the current direct and indirect tax structures, ensuring stability and predictability for taxpayers and businesses alike.

-- Economic Growth Forecast: The Budget projects an optimistic nominal GDP growth rate of 10.5% for FY25, reflecting confidence in the nation's economic resilience and expansion potential.
+- Economic Growth Forecast: The Budget projects an optimistic nominal GDP growth rate of 10.5% for FY25, reflecting confidence in the country’s economic resilience and potential for expansion.

 - Divestment Goals: A significant divestment target of ₹50,000 crore is set for FY25, albeit with a reduction to ₹30,000 crore for FY24.
 This strategy underscores the government’s commitment to optimizing the utilization of public assets and encouraging private-sector participation.

 - Fiscal Discipline: The fiscal deficit is carefully managed, with projections set at 5.1% of GDP for FY25 and 5.8% for FY24.
 Additionally, there’s a firm commitment to reducing the fiscal deficit to below 4.5% by FY26, indicating a strong focus on fiscal consolidation and sustainability.

 - Capital Expenditure Increase: Demonstrating a clear emphasis on enhancing the country’s infrastructure, the Capex for FY25 is ambitiously budgeted at 3.4% of GDP.
 This investment is crucial for stimulating economic growth and improving public services.